Fifth Third Arena: Basketball

 The arena has played host to a handful of tournaments since its construction.
 The facility has hosted the 1994 Great Midwest Conference men's basketball tournament and the 1998 Conference USA men's basketball tournament, both of which were won by the Bearcats.

 The arena has also played host to games of the 1999 and 2003 NCAA Division I women's basketball tournament.
 The venue also hosted the women's edition of the 1994 Great Midwest Conference Women's Basketball Tournament.

 Volleyball

 The facility hosted the 1998 Conference USA volleyball tournament the 2006 Big East volleyball championship, and the 2020 American Athletic Conference volleyball tournament.

 Other events

 The Arena also hosted an AEW episode of AEW Dynamite on September 8, 2021, and taped the episode of AEW Rampage for Friday, September 10.

 Home records

 Through the 2023–24 season, the Bearcats men's basketball team has a record of 463 wins and 102 losses at Fifth Third Arena, a winning percentage of.
 The Bearcats have finished undefeated in home games on four occasions (1993, 1999, 2002 & 2017).
-Total Attendance through the 2023-24 is 5,786,854, with the longest win streak in the area at 44 games (November 30, 1997-February 20, 2000.
+Total Attendance through the 2023-24 is 5,786,854, with the longest win streak in the arena at 44 games (November 30, 1997-February 20, 2000.